Federal Medicaid Testing Requirement

 Other consumer products found to have lead risk are informally imported foods and spices.
 Some candies imported from Mexico have been found to contain lead.
 Certain ingredients used in the candies, such as chili powder and tamarindo, are found to be the most common source of exposure.
 Lead has also been found in the ink of some imported candy wrappers as well as in nonregulated imported spices such as turmeric.

-Complete lead screening recommendations for children in Washington State:
+For complete lead screening recommendations for children in Washington state see, Clinical Algorithm for Targeted Childhood Lead Testing (PDF).

 Lead Exposure Risk Mapping Tool